 The Intensive Program in Zagreb centered around four main subjects: Library, Information and Cultural Management.
 Information literacy; Preservation and access to cultural heritage.
 Digital libraries; Intellectual Property.
 Information brokerage; and Information technologies in libraries, archives, museums and other cultural institutions.
 For each topic, there were several lectures presented by professors from the four universities.
 These lectures brought a rich knowledge to apprehend the profession of librarian and its changes in a world more and more computerized.
 Students studied different methods, theories and approaches to manage libraries and organize knowledge: they had lectures about information architecture and outsourcing, for example.
 They also studied about the impact of new technologies and the Internet on libraries, with lectures about social networks and Internet services as a support to library services.
-They studied how to make available the digitized information with lectures about folksonomy, digital libraries and the ways to serve the users of cultural institutions in the digital area.
-Finally they compared libraries in a European dimension, with the digital library Europeana and the study of the European Union Cultural Policies and Strategies.
+They studied how to make available the digitized information with lectures about folksonomy, digital libraries in a European dimension, with the digital library Europeana and the study of the European Union Cultural Policies and Strategies.
 All these topics and issues are essential for preparing students for their future careers in librarianship and for developing their ability to adjust to the changes in their profession.